chef-boneyard/chef-web-docs-2016/release_chef_11-4/source/knife_all_11-4.rst

 .. include:: ../../step_knife/step_knife_bootstrap_use_file_with_private_key.rst

-The following examples show how to customize the default bootstraps that are included with |chef|.
+The following examples show how to customize the default bootstraps.

 Ubuntu 12.04
 +++++++++++++++++++++++++++++++++++++++++++++++++++++